sampsyo/cs6120/content/blog/2019-11-01-one-vm/index.md

 __Metacircular VMs__ are written in the guest language instead of the host language.
 This allows sharing between the host and guest systems.

 __Self Optimizing Interpreters__ rely on improving interpretation performance during execution.
-This paper claims that since compilers analyze larger portions of the code, it can perform global optimizatoins that an intepreter is not able to do.
+This paper claims that since compilers analyze larger portions of the code, it can perform global optimizations that an interpreter is not able to do.

 It would be interesting to quantify this statement and develop interpreter optimizations to combine with Graal.
 I curious to see if interpreter optimizations in general make a significant difference.